emnom/ProjectEulerArchived/README.md

 # ProjectEuler

-This project is in projecteuler.net's problems solutions.
+Projecteuler.net's solutions are in this project.